tomjoht/tomjoht.github.io/_posts/2024/04/2024-04-23-deliberate-ai-practice-diana-cheung.md

 ---
-title: "Get Better at Using Prompts With Deliberate Practice: One technical writer's little experiment -- by Diana Cheung"
+title: "Get Better at Using Prompts With Deliberate Practice: One technical writer's little experiment — guest post by Diana Cheung"
 permalink: /blog/deliberate-ai-practice-diana-cheung
 date: 2024-04-23
 categories:
 - ai
-keywords:
+keywords: technical writing, AI prompts, prompt engineering, deliberate practice, technical writer, technical documentation, API documentation, LLMs
 rebrandly: https://idbwrtng.com/deliberate-ai-practice-diana-cheung
 description: "In this guest post, <a href='#diana-cheung'>Diana Cheung</a> explores how to learn AI by using deliberate practice to enhance her prompting skills.
-In her deliberate practice, she emphasizes the importance of intentional, systematic practice rather than mindless repetition, similar to how one would learn coding or other skills."
+As a deliberate practice effort, she emphasizes intentional, systematic practice rather than mindless repetition, similar to how one would learn coding or other skills.
+In this post, she shares her attempts at using Claude.ai to work through editorial improvements to a GitHub project's API documentation."
-thumb: diana-cheung.jpeg
+image: diana-text-suggestion-thumb.png
 author: Diana Cheung
 bio: false
 ---